thetoprat/isletools/README.md

 By installing or using this software, you agree to the terms set forth in the [LICENSE.md](./LICENSE.md) file.

 Unauthorized modification, redistribution, reverse engineering, or the creation of derivative works is strictly prohibited.
-Use of this software without a valid license key, except where explicitly permitted (e.g., trial mode), is a violation of these terms.
+Use of this software's save editor without a valid license key, except where explicitly permitted (e.g., trial mode), is a violation of these terms.

 ---